Adoption Requirements

 -

 You must have safe and sturdy fencing.
 Some examples of fencing we will not approve is barbed wire fencing or fiberglass fence posts.
-T-posts are acceptable but must have plastic caps.
 Plastic step-in fence posts are not tall enough or sturdy enough to be used on their own.
 Livestock fencing that has 2”x 4” holes is ok.
 Anything with larger holes is not safe as they can get their legs or feet caught in them.
 Some of our favorite fencing includes (but is not limited to) wood fence posts with 3-5 wooden rails, or ElectroBraid fencing with wooden posts.

 -